 A hemodynamic monitoring (hemo) system operates independently from the cath lab and monitors physiological signs such as blood pressures inside the heart, veins, and arteries during a wide range of cath/angio procedures.
-The GE Maclab is the most common and, as we've heard from many sites we've worked with, user-friendly example of a hemo system.
+The GE Maclab is the most common and, we've heard from many sites, user-friendly example of a hemo system.

 EP Recording System

 This is a device that records invasive EKG signals to locate the source of abnormal cardiac rhythms in procedures like cardiac ablations.
 The GE CardioLab is the most popular option here, and can be configured along with the MacLab for hemo, in what GE calls the ComboLab.

 Cath Lab Injectors

 Injectors are necessary for any study where contrast dye will be injected into a patient.
 Medrad is the manufacturer of the most commonly-found injector systems.